 Privacy is also well-covered when using this VPN service.
 NordVPN doesn’t keep logs of any kind, so you never have to worry about any records of your online activities popping up to bite you, and a Bitcoin payment option keeps your payment information completely incognito.

-NordVPN’s global server network of 5,100+ servers stationed in 60 countries provides excellent access to content around the globe.
+NordVPN’s global server network of 5,500+ servers stationed in nearly 60 countries provides excellent access to content around the globe.